gsilverio7/controle-de-estoque/readme.md

 6. Run php artisan serve

 Note that you need to have Composer 2.*, php 7.4, Node.js 14.15 installed in your machine, and a server of either MySql or Maria DB

-You can also see the project live at https://controle-de-estoque.fly.dev

 ## Admin Credentials